-If your health club, gym or yoga studio’s AdWords budget is less than $75/day, these guidelines will help you maximize impressions, click-through and conversion rate, and cost per click and conversion.
+If your health club, gym or yoga studio’s Google Ads budget is$5-$25/day, these guidelines will help you maximize impressions, click-through and conversion rate, and cost per click and conversion.

 These principles optimize low-budget AdWords accounts that spend anywhere from $5/day to $75/day: